lguminski/elm-task-chain-and-port/README.md

 ```bash
 elm-make RenderDemo.elm --output RenderDemo.js
 ```
-and then opend index.html file in browser.
+and then open the index.html file in browser.